-The construction of the Proposal would generate waste including excess spoil, vegetation and general building wastes such as packaging, off cuts, excess materials and workers wastes such as drinks containers, food scraps, etc. Portable toilets would be provided for workers at each site and along the alignment as necessary.
+The construction of the Proposal would result in waste in the form of excess spoil, cleared vegetation and general building wastes such as packaging, off cuts, excess materials and workers wastes such as drinks containers, food scraps, etc. Portable toilets would be provided for workers at the construction compound and public toilet facilities are available within the Nelligen village.
 Excavated material would generally be used to backfill pipe trenches and minimal excess spoil is predicted.

-Directional drilling (underboring) for the Kings and Princes Highways, private land, waterway crossings and at North Batemans Bay (Surfside Oval area) would require drilling fluid / slurry, which would need to be disposed of at the completion of the works at an appropriately licensed waste facility.
+Directional drilling (underboring) for the Kings Highway crossing to the caravan park would require drilling fluid / slurry.
+Slurry will be stored at construction compounds in an appropriately bunded area or disposed of at the completion of the works at an appropriately licensed waste facility.
 Drilling works and associated waste can be managed to avoid any adverse environmental impacts (See Section 5.3 above).

-The potential for acid sulfate soils associated with low laying areas of North Batemans Bay may mean spoil from these areas of the route are treated and disposed of offsite.
-A Potential Acid Sulfate Soils Management Plan (PASSMP) would be prepared as part of the Contractor's CEMP including addressing any dewatering in Acid Sulfate Soil areas.
+The potential for acid sulfate soils associated with low laying areas of Nelligen may mean spoil from these areas are treated and disposed of offsite.
+An Acid Sulfate Soils Management Plan (ASSMP) would be prepared as part of the Contractor's CEMP including addressing any dewatering in Acid Sulfate Soil areas.
 Dewatering of trenches may be required due to infiltration of rain water.
-A Dewatering Plan would be prepared as part of the Contractor's of the Contractor's CEMP.
-Liquid waste may be generated due to dewatering.
+A Dewatering Plan would be prepared as part of the Contractor's CEMP.
+Liquid waste may be generated due to dewatering and any such waste will be suitably treated prior to disposal at a waste facility.